 It’s no surprise that employers do not like employees who challenge their decisions or their conduct.
 Some of these employers retaliate against employees who engage in this type of important conduct.
-Numerous state and federal statues exist that make this type of retaliation unlawful.
+Numerous state and federal statutes exist that make this type of retaliation unlawful.

 Title VII and the Massachusetts Fair Employment Act/chapter 151B prohibit employers from retaliating against employees who challenge, oppose, or report conduct they believe amounts to unlawful harassment or discrimination.
-This incudes sexual harassment, as well as harassment or discrimination based upon someone’s gender, race, religion, sexual orientation, or national origin.
+This includes sexual harassment, as well as harassment or discrimination based upon someone’s gender, race, religion, sexual orientation, or national origin.

 The Americans with Disabilities Act and the Massachusetts Fair Employment Act/chapter 151B prohibit employers from retaliating against employees who challenge, oppose, or report conduct they believe amounts to unlawful harassment or discrimination because of someone’s disability.
 Those same laws prohibit employers from retaliating against employees who request an accommodation related to their disability.

 The Age Discrimination in Employment Act and the Massachusetts Fair Employment Act/ chapter 151b prohibit employers from retaliating against employees who challenge, oppose, or report conduct they believe amounts to unlawful age discrimination or harassment.

 The Family Medical Leave Act prohibits employers from interfering with, restraining, or denying an employee’s right to take medical leave.

 The Sarbanes-Oxley Act prohibits an employer from discharging, demoting, suspending, threatening, harassing, or in any manner discriminating against an employee who challenges conduct they believe violates any rule or regulation of the Securities and Exchange Commission or any other law relating to fraud against shareholders.